gfilimban/modelad_pipeline/proc_update_2/README.md

 ## Analysis hints

 * Visualize your reads from the `data/merge/*.bam` files.
 BAMs and their indices are stored there.
+This is very helpful for *verifying incorporation of SNPs from the genotypes*.
-* Visualize your coverage tracks (very helpful for interpreting TSSs and TESs) from the `data/merge/*.bw` files
+* Visualize your coverage tracks (very helpful for interpreting TSSs and TESs) from the `data/merge/*.bw` files.
+* TODO find examples on using Swan to visualize transcriptomes in `TODO.ipynb`